J. Paul Getty: Background

 Getty was born in Minneapolis to Sarah Catherine McPherson (Risher) and George Franklin Getty, who was an attorney in the insurance industry.
 He grew up as a Methodist; his father was a devout Christian Scientist and both his father and mother were strict teetotalers.
 Jean was of part Scottish descent.
-In 1903, when Jean was 10 years old, his father traveled to Bartlesville, Oklahoma and bought the mineral rights for 1,100 acres of land.
+In 1903, when Jean was 10 years old, his father traveled to Bartlesville, Oklahoma, and bought the mineral rights for 1100 acre of land.
 The Getty family then moved to Bartlesville, where J. Paul Getty attended the Garfield School.
-Within a few years Getty had established wells on the land which produced 100,000 barrels of crude oil a month.
+Within a few years Getty had established wells on the land which produced 100,000 oilbbl of crude oil a month.

 As newly minted millionaires, the family moved to Los Angeles, but J. Paul Getty later returned to Oklahoma.
-At age 14, he attended the Harvard Military School for a year, followed by Polytechnic High School in Sun Valley, Los Angeles studying reading.
+At age 14, he attended the Harvard Military School for a year, followed by Polytechnic High School in Sun Valley, Los Angeles, studying reading.
 He became fluent in French, German and Italian, and conversational in Spanish, Greek, Arabic, and Russian.
 A love of the classics led Getty to acquire reading proficiency in ancient Greek and Latin.

-Getty enrolled at the University of California, Berkeley but did not complete a degree.
-Enamored of Europe after traveling abroad with his parents in 1910, he enrolled at the University of Oxford in Oxford, England on November 28, 1912.
+Getty enrolled at the University of California, Berkeley, but did not complete a degree.
+Enamored by Europe after traveling abroad with his parents in 1910, he enrolled at the University of Oxford in Oxford, England, on November 28, 1912.
 A letter of introduction by President of the United States William Howard Taft enabled him to gain independent instruction from tutors at Magdalen College.
-Although he was not registered at Magdalen, he claimed the aristocratic students "accepted me as one of their own" and he fondly boasted of the friends he made, including the Prince of Wales, the future King Edward VIII of the United Kingdom.
-He obtained a diploma in economics and political science from Oxford in June 1913, then spent months traveling throughout Europe and Egypt before meeting his parents in Paris and returning with them to the U.S. in June 1914.
+Although he was not registered at Magdalen, he claimed the aristocratic students "accepted me as one of their own" and he fondly boasted of the friends he made, including the Prince of Wales, the future King Edward VIII of the United Kingdom.He obtained a diploma in economics and political science from Oxford in June 1913, then spent months traveling throughout Europe and Egypt before meeting his parents in Paris and returning with them to the U.S. in June 1914.